MicrosoftDocs/memdocs/memdocs/intune/user-help/what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md

 ### Additional device details

-Your organization can query these details about a Windows device configured by them:
+Your organization can query these details about a corporate-owned Windows device.

  - Hardware and operating system environment information